ysdtkm/MAOOAM/fortran/README.md

 * T[i][j][0] + T[i][0][j] is the contribution to  dy[i]/dt which is linear in
 y[j].

-Ideally, the tensor aotensor_def::aotensor is composed as an upper triangular matrix (in the last two coordinates).
+Ideally, the tensor is composed as an upper triangular matrix (in the last two coordinates).

-The tensor for this model is composed in aotensor_def and uses the inner products defined in inprod_analytic .
+The tensor for this model is composed in the aotensor_def module and uses the inner products defined in the inprod_analytic module.

 ------------------------------------------------------------------------